typiconman/m17n-cu/README.md

 The following is supported:
 * Language data for Church Slavic
 * Church Slavic localization for GNU/Linux
-* Conversion of legacy encodings to Unicode
 * Church Slavic input methods for IBUS / m17n
+  (This is probably the **only** part that is really useful for you, the user).

 This software is part of the Ponomar Project's Slavonic Computing Initiative.
 See http://www.ponomar.net/cu_support.html for more information.

-Copyright 2014 Aleksandr Andreev.
+Copyright 2014, 2018 Aleksandr Andreev.
 Portions Copyright 2014 Daniel Dremachyov, Yuri Shardt, Nikita Simmons, et al.
 This software is part of the Ponomar Project.